gvplacencia/IE2250L/README.md

 # ie2250
 IE 2250/L Repository
-This will be used for code used in California State Polytechnic University, Pomona, IE 2250/L class.
+This repository will be used for the IE 2250/L class at the California State Polytechnic University, Pomona (CPP).